 Membership of the National Committee

-Ten committee members were appointed by the Minister for Health.
+Committee members are appointed by the Minister for Health.

 The membership of the committee is as follows: